bjnabs/baobab-devcontainer/README.md

 Required repository/organization settings:

-- A GHCR package named `baobab-devcontainer` under the `nabhold-group-africa` GitHub org, with **Inherit access from repository** (or explicit team access) so every BAOBAB engineer's `GITHUB_TOKEN` / PAT with `read:packages` can pull it without extra configuration — this is what lets `devcontainer.json`'s `image:` field resolve without a manual `docker login` inside Codespaces.
+- A GHCR package named `baobab-dev` under the `nabhold` GitHub org, with **Inherit access from repository** (or explicit team access) so every BAOBAB engineer's `GITHUB_TOKEN` / PAT with `read:packages` can pull it without extra configuration — this is what lets `devcontainer.json`'s `image:` field resolve without a manual `docker login` inside Codespaces.
 - Actions permissions on the repo: **Read and write permissions** for `GITHUB_TOKEN` (Settings → Actions → General → Workflow permissions), since the workflow pushes packages using the built-in token.